 Building a partnership that lasts

-Ultimately, your grant KPIs are much more than a list of obligations.
-They are the language you and your funder will use to communicate about progress, challenges, and successes.
+Your grant KPIs extend beyond obligation lists.
+They constitute the communication language between you and your funder regarding progress, challenges, and successes.